 Good morning.
 Thank you everybody for joining our webinar today.
-Kpi dashboards made easy.
-My name is Tucker Johnson, managing director of Nimsy insights and a few house cleaning items before we get started here.
-Um, today is all about learning empowerment and learning how we can easily create something that might seem a little bit overwhelming at first.
+KPI dashboards made easy.
+My name is Tucker Johnson, managing director of Nimdzi Insights and I have a few house cleaning items before we get started here.
+Today is all about learning empowerment and learning how we can easily create something that might seem a little bit overwhelming at first.
 If you take nothing away from this webinar today, I want you to take away this idea that I can do this.
 It’s not as difficult as maybe it, it seems, it could be.
-Um, if you’re, if you’re joining us live on one of the many platforms that were streaming on, then you can, if you have questions throughout this process, please go ahead and leave those questions and comments sections.
-Uh, while you’re joining us, feel free to like and subscribe to our various pages and channels that you’re tuning into.
+If you’re joining us live on one of the many platforms that were streaming on, then you can, if you have questions throughout this process, please go ahead and leave those questions and comments sections.
+While you’re joining us, feel free to like and subscribe to our various pages and channels that you’re tuning into.

 So if, if Tucker who doesn’t come from a technical background and doesn’t have the experience, can do all of these things, then certainly it’s something that I can do as well.
 Um, today’s goals are pretty simple.
 We want to, I basically want to show you and empower you how to create really nice looking, attractive and meaningful data visualizations that you can share with your stakeholders.
 Either your internal stakeholders, your external stakeholders, which would be your clients, your vendors with data that helps you and your vendors and your clients and make better business decisions.
 Now this data can be collected from various sources.
 As we’re going to see a. for the sake of this Webinar, we’re going to focus on one source in particular because it would be a whole series of webinars if we wanted to go into everything, but it’s going to give you a good picture of what can be done with the data sources that you have.